What to do in Île-de-France?

 What to do in Ile-de-France

-There are so many things to do in Île-de-France... but if you don't know where to start, we suggest this itinerary:
+There are so many things to do in Ile-de-France... but if you don't know, we suggest this itinerary:

-Description: Dive into art history in the heart of Paris.
+Description: Immerse yourself in art history in the heart of Paris.
 The Louvre is home to world-famous masterpieces like the Mona Lisa.

 Average cost: €20 per person.